Mychal Mulder

-Mychal Mulder (born June 14, 1994) is a Canadian professional basketball player who last played for the Capital City Go-Go of the NBA G League.
+Mychal Mulder (born June 14, 1994) is a Canadian professional basketball player for the Vancouver Bandits of the Canadian Elite Basketball League (CEBL).
 He played college basketball for the Vincennes Trailblazers and the Kentucky Wildcats.

 Early life

 Mulder is the son of Jennifer Gignac and Randy Mulder.
 His mother was an Executive Assistant at the local Utilities company and his father worked at General Motors before being forced to retire after a leg injury.
 Mulder was named after former NBA player Mychal Thompson, the father of Mulder's future Golden State teammate Klay Thompson.
 Mulder was raised in Windsor, Ontario, alongside an elder sister, Cynthia.
 He played basketball at Catholic Central High School, where he was coached by Pete Cusumano.
 Mulder was considered a Top 10 Canadian prospect in 2013.

 College career

 Mulder received a single NCAA Division I scholarship offer, to play for the Detroit Mercy Titans men's basketball team.
 Mulder opted to begin his college basketball career at Vincennes University.
 As a sophomore, he averaged 15.7 points and 6.4 rebounds per game, shooting 46.3 percent from behind the arc.
 He led the team to a 33–2 record, was named a JUCO All-American and was rated the 13th-best junior-college prospect by 247Sports.